itsmartinwho/foresight-cdss-mvp/rules/cursor_project_rules.mcd.md

 - Side effects, if any

 #### Architecture Documentation
-- Component relationships
-- Data flow diagrams
-- State management patterns
-- API contracts
+- **Source of Truth:** Detailed architecture, including component relationships, data flow, state management, API contracts, and the status/design of AI tools (A, B, C, D, F) is maintained in **[../docs/architecture.md](../docs/architecture.md)**.
+- Code comments should clarify specific implementation choices within this architecture.

 ### Project Documentation

 #### Technical Documentation
-- Setup instructions
+- Setup instructions: See `README.md` and `.cursor/rules/development_environment.md`.
-- Development workflow
-- Testing strategy
+- Development workflow: General practices in this document; specific architectural patterns in `docs/architecture.md`.
+- Testing strategy: High-level in this document; specifics (Playwright, Storybook) and AI testing needs in `docs/architecture.md`.
-- Deployment process
+- Deployment process: See `docs/architecture.md` for notes on deployment considerations.

 #### User Documentation
 - Feature guides